 A subtly savory dessert of freshly diced mango ($14), coated in a lemongrass broth, is a vegan delight.
 Served with a scoop of coconut sorbet and a sprinkle of curry leaves, a coconut coral tuille sits proudly on the pretty dish.

 Whether you stop by Cooee for brunch, lunch or dinner, you will want to linger a little longer to enjoy its fabulous view.
 The restaurant is a breath of fresh air at the Old Swan Brewery, as is the interesting menu – a celebration of the finest WA produce blended with Indigenous ingredients and Asian flavours.
 Be sure to say hello to Cooee.

 Before my lunch date, I made an impromtu visit for a light brunch with my parents.
-While we hadn’t made a booking, and were seated at a fab table outside, under a shady umbrella.
+We hadn’t made a booking, we were easily seated at a fab table outside, under a shady umbrella.
 First up was the coffee, which was very good.
 I enjoyed a simple avocado on toast ($16), with tomato, cucumber, basil and lime.
 Plus a very generous side of bacon.

 My Dad ordered the fruit toast ($12), not expecting anything out of the ordinary.
-The simple breakfast staple was elevated by premium components – house baked thick cut raisin bread, served with their own peach jam and orange marmalade.
+The simple breakfast staple is elevated by premium components of house baked thick cut raisin bread, served with their own peach jam and orange marmalade.